MonstrousSoftware/gdx-webgpu-app/README.md

 ## Update teavm/build.gradle

-Under dependencies, define a dependency on backend-teavm, on gdx-teavm-webgpu and on the project core
+Under dependencies, define a dependency on `backend-teavm` of gdx-teavm and `backend-teavm` of gdx-webgpu and on the project core
 ```
     dependencies {
       implementation "com.github.xpenatan.gdx-teavm:backend-teavm:$gdxTeaVMVersion"
-      implementation "io.github.monstroussoftware.gdx-webgpu:gdx-teavm-webgpu:$gdxWebGPUVersion"
+      implementation "io.github.monstroussoftware.gdx-webgpu:backend-teavm:$gdxWebGPUVersion"
       implementation project(':core')

     }